-- □ I elect NOT to have state income tax withheld. - □ I elect to withhold state income tax at the following dollar amount \$ (a dollar amount must be provided for systematic withdrawals) or percentage: % (whole percentage only)
+□ I elect to withhold state income tax at the follow ing dollar amount \$ (a dollar amount must be provided for systematic withdrawals) or percentage: % (whole percentage only)

 4. Tax Withholding (continued)

 Withholding Notice

 You must provide an updated Form W-4R with each Roth IRA Conversion Form where you wish to deviate from the default withholding percentage.
 Without a Form W-4R, we will default to the standard 10% withholding.